SINJAPANLLC/sinjapanpoker-ver3/replit.md

 ## Overview

-SIN JAPAN POKER is a comprehensive online poker application inspired by PPPOKER, featuring real-time multiplayer gameplay, club management, tournaments, and social features.
-Built with Next.js 14 and Socket.io, the platform supports multiple poker variants including Texas Hold'em, Omaha, and Open Face Chinese (OFC).

-The application serves as a full-featured poker platform with both play money and real money modes (configurable), club systems for private games, tournament management, and extensive player statistics tracking.
+SIN JAPAN POKER is a comprehensive online poker application, inspired by PPPOKER, offering real-time multiplayer gameplay.
+It features club management, tournaments, and social functionalities, supporting poker variants like Texas Hold'em, Omaha, and Open Face Chinese (OFC).
+The platform is built with Next.js 14 and Socket.io, designed for both play money and configurable real money modes, with extensive player statistics tracking.

-**Security Status (2025-10-23):** Comprehensive security implementation complete - Rate limiting, Zod validation, XSS/CSRF protection, security headers, and input sanitization fully deployed.

-**Deployment Status (2025-10-23):** Production-ready deployment configuration complete.
-MongoDB dependencies removed, PostgreSQL-only architecture.
-Build optimizations applied.
-Ready for deployment to VM target.

 ## User Preferences